Local management in Australia

 Local management in Queensland

-The eight distribution systems being considered for Local Management are currently owned and operation by government owned company, SunWater.
+The eight distribution systems being considered for Local Management were all owned and operated by government owned company, SunWater.

 During a SunWater irrigation price review, completed by the QCA in 2012, the Queensland Farmer’s Federation and CANEGROWERS Queensland, together with local irrigation groups expressed concerns over the long-term sustainability of the irrigation sector, especially in SunWater’s Distribution Systems, and called for change.
 They proposed that Local Management could potentially deliver increased efficiencies (including reduced costs) in the channel systems by ensuring that services and capital investment were more closely aligned with irrigators’ needs and wants.